SineadMorris/ushr/README.md

 ![](README_files/figure-markdown_github/plotdata-1.png)

-Each panel represents a different individual, the points are the viral load measurements, and the dashed horizontal line is the assay detection threshold.
-From this we can see that the data is indeed noisy, individuals have different numbers of available observations, and only a subset suppress viral load below the detection threshold.
+Each panel represents a different individual and the dashed horizontal line is the assay detection threshold.
+We can see that the data is noisy, individuals have different numbers of available observations, and only a subset suppress viral load below the detection threshold.

 ### Model fitting and output visualization

 To fit the model to this data in just one line of code we use the `ushr()` function.
-This processes the data to filter out any individuals who do not meet the inclusion criteria defined above, and then fits either the single or biphasic model to each remaining trajectory, depending on the number of available observations (see the Background for more details).
-Note that the data processing step can be omitted using the `filter = FALSE` argument (default is TRUE); however this is not recommended unless rigorous processing efforts have already been made.
+This processes the data to filter out any individuals who do not suppression viral load, or who violate other specific inclusion criteria (described in the Vignette), and then fits the model to each remaining trajectory.
+Note that only subjects with a minimum number of measurements above the detection threshold can be reliably fit.
+These can be specified by the user, but we recommend at least six observations for the biphasic model and three for the single phase model. <!--Note that the data processing step can be omitted using the `filter = FALSE` argument (default is TRUE); however this is not recommended unless rigorous processing efforts have already been made.-->

 ``` r
 model_output <- ushr(data = actg315, detection_threshold = 100)